PhilMele/M3Project/README.md

 ## 7. Deployment <a name="deployment"></a>
 ### 7.1 Local Deployment <a name="local-deployment"></a>

-**Project Creation**: The project starts started by creating a folder from VS Code name M3Project.
+**Project Creation**: The project starts by creating a folder from VS Code name M3Project.

 Once the folder is created, click on folder to start from sratch.